dturevski/olive-gui/yacpdb/indexer/indexer.md

 * `Phases`

-   How many there are distinct first moves in the solution (actual or null-moves for setplay, but not twins).
+   How many there are distinct first moves (actual or null) in the solution, counted across all twins.

 * `Twins`